gaserslav/Jocabook/README.md

 ### if you dont have account? make one

-### if you have one but you forgot password there is feture for that as well
+### if you have one ,but you forgot password there is feature for that as well

 ![nest](https://i.ibb.co/T2s6fk7/image.png)